How to Become a Business Writer in a Short Time

 Basically, a business writer is someone who writes articles relating to businesses.
 These may be proposals and plans for a company, reports on the stock market, financing, or other economic happenings for publications.

-They write reports about economic trends and often have corresponding expertise to offer financial advice based on their market observations.
+They write reports about economic trends and often have the expertise to offer financial advice based on their market observations.

 Business writers carry out research, and this can involve individual businesses as well, digging into corporations or emerging industries to deliver informed information to their readers.